Haunting of the Queen Mary: Production

 Haunting of the Queen Mary was written by Gary Shore and Stephen Oliver, from a story by Oliver and Tom Vaughan.
 It is a British co-production between Imagination Design Works, Rocket Science and White Horse Pictures.
 Brett Tomberlin developed the feature film, first announced in 2013.
 In January 2019, Shore was announced to direct.
 By March 2021, it was reported that Haunting of the Queen Mary was planned as the first in a trilogy of horror films about the RMS Queen Mary, a retired ocean liner permanently moored in Long Beach, California.
 In October 2021, principal photography began in a studio developed by ARRI and Creative Technologies.
-Filming took place onboard the RMS Queen Mary in November.
+Filming took place on board the RMS Queen Mary in November.

 Release

 Haunting of the Queen Mary was released in the United States by Vertical Entertainment on 18 August 2023 in limited cinemas and on-demand.
 Vertigo Releasing released the film on digital on 9 October 2023.